varigence/docs/bimlflex/user-guide/data-mart-templates.md

 **\[LKP – DIM Foreign Key\]** This component will perform a look up to see if the matching fact record for this dimension exists in the corresponding table in the Data Mart.

-**\[DC – Surrogate Defaults\]** This derived column component will add a column to store a foreign key populating it with a foreign key if it hasn’t received a foreign key from the previous lookup component.
+**\[DC – Surrogate Defaults\]** This derived column component will add a column to store a foreign key populating it with a foreign key if it hasn't received a foreign key from the previous lookup component.

 **\[CSPL – Determine CDC\]** Here there is a check if an incoming row is Type1 or Type2.
 If it's determined that a row is of a particular type, then the method of CDC and insertion will be different in the following components